EOA-team/RTMinv_ML/README.md

 ## 6. Tune model

 Perform hyperparameter tuning.
-Grid of hyperparmeters is provided in the config file and save performance in excel file
+Grid of hyperparmeters is provided in the config file and save performance in excel file (saved in `tuning_results/`)
 ```
 python tune.py configs/config_NN.yaml
 ```